 Many words used in the Benefit Booklet have special meanings (e.g., Employer, Covered Services and Medical Necessity).
 These words are capitalized and are defined in the "Definitions" section.
 See these definitions for the best understanding of what is being stated.
 Throughout this Booklet you may also see references to "we," "us," "our," "you," and "your."
-The words "we," "us," and "our" refer to the Claims Administrator or the Plan.
+The words "we," "us," and "our" refer to the Claims Administrator or The Plan or any of our subsidiaries, affiliates, subcontractors, or designees.
 The words "you" and "your" mean the Member, Subscriber and each covered Dependent.